Beanieuptop/rustMagicGame/README.md

 # rustMagicGame
-first attempt at a game making and world-building
+First attempt at a game making and world-building